STMicroelectronics/STM32N6-GettingStarted-Audio/README.md

 extraction, the machine learning inference itself, and a post processing step before exposing the results to the user in real time.
 The project implements both RTOS and bare metal versions.
 A low power version is also provided.

-Please refer to this short [readme](./README_ModelZoo.md) for the specific management of the STM32N6 audio application code.

 ## Keywords